SteveWillowby/Order_and_Chaos/Readme.md

 coloring.h
 ```

+This code is associated with the research paper (TODO: Title) currently on arXiv at (TODO: link).

 ## Installation

-### Main Binary
+### Main Binaries

-The code for the main binary is all self-contained in this repository, so no outside libraries or packages should be necessary.
+The code for the main binaries is all contained in this repository, so no outside libraries or packages should be necessary.

 To compile, run: